Updated at 11:56 a.m. ET on January 3, 2020.

 - 2016 presidential election: +6.2 Trump

 The Dallas-area Republican won his race in 2018 by just three points—a far closer margin than in any election in his previous seven terms.
 He announced in August 2019 that he would retire in 2020, creating yet another hotly contested open seat in Texas.

 Mike Conaway, Texas’s 11th Congressional District

 Unlike the other Republican retirees in Texas, Conaway is not leaving Congress in advance of a difficult reelection bid; the eight-term former chairman of the House Agriculture Committee cruised to victory in 2018, but he has seen his power diminished by the GOP’s self-imposed term limits on committee chairmen and the loss of its majority.
 Conaway had briefly led the House Ethics Committee’s investigation of Russian interference in the 2016 election, but he had told folks back home that he would leave once he was no longer in a leadership position in Congress.

 - 2016 presidential election: +27.3 Trump

 - 2018 House election: +36.7 Bishop

-Bishop has served in the House since 2003 and led the House Natural Resources Committee until Democrats took control of the chamber last year.
+Bishop has served in the House since 2003 and led the House Natural Resources Committee until Democrats took control of the chamber in 2018.
 Republicans should have little trouble retaining this safe seat, which Bishop won easily every two years.

 Mac Thornberry, Texas’s 13th Congressional District